How to Build a Good Referral Partner Program

 This is one of the challenges you will face when building your referral partner program, so we've got you covered with 6 key steps to secure effective referral partners.

-A referral partnership is where a business agrees to promote and refer customers to another in exchange for some kind of benefit.
+A referral partnership is where a business agrees to promote and refer customers to another in exchange for a certain benefit.

-These perks can range from reciprocated referrals to some kind of monetary reward but the idea is that this type of partnership is mutually beneficial.
+These perks can range from reciprocated referrals to some monetary reward, but the idea is that this type of partnership is mutually beneficial.

-So, what does it take to keep your partner interested in the arrangement?
+What does it take to keep your partner interested in the agreement?
 Designing a well-thought-out plan will ensure your partner stays engaged and interested in the program.

 A thorough plan will include obvious value for both parties and include a way to track and realize the benefits that it can bring.
 Here are 6 steps for designing and implementing your referral partner program in a way that resonates with your ideal partner.

-The most important part of any partnership is finding the right person.
+The most crucial part of any partnership is finding the right person.

 Anyone can refer a customer to you, but if that customer isn’t interested or wouldn’t have a use for your product, then it’s a waste of resources.